echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminA.md

 ## Important relationships
 - Vitamin B3 (Niacin) - Organ protection (Membrane and mucus formation).
-- Vitamin E and Zinc - Antioxidant protection.
+- Vitamin C, Vitamin E, Selenium, and Zinc - Antioxidant protection.

 ## Mechanism of action
 > TO DO